GDPR-Compliant Analytics: The Complete Setup Guide for 2026

 Why Google Analytics Fails GDPR

-- Data transfers to US — After Schrems II, transferring EU citizen data to US companies without adequate safeguards is illegal
+- Data transfers to US — After Schrems II, transferring EU citizen data to US companies without adequate safeguards is illegal.

-- IP addresses are personal data — GA collects full IP addresses before “anonymizing” them (too late)
+- IP addresses are personal data — GA collects full IP addresses before “anonymizing” them (too late).

-- Device fingerprinting — GA creates unique identifiers that can identify individuals
+- Device fingerprinting — GA creates unique identifiers that can identify individuals.

-- Google uses data for ads — Violates purpose limitation
+- Google uses data for ads — Violates purpose limitation.

-- No real consent — Most sites implement GA before getting consent
+- No real consent — Most sites implement GA before getting consent.

 GA4 attempted to address some issues, but the fundamental problem remains: data goes to Google servers in the US.
+For a detailed comparison of GA4 vs a privacy-first alternative, see our Matomo vs GA4 guide.

 The Two Paths to Compliance